 Carbon fibre is a great material for wheel rims.
 It is light and stiff and allows rims with great aero properties and strength to be produced – hence the near total dominance of carbon wheels in the pro peloton.

 However, there are some drawbacks with rim brakes.
 The heat produced by rim brakes (even with the correct carbon specific pads fitted) can cause rims to delaminate.
 Tubular rims used by light riders are largely OK as the heat produced can dissipate.
 Clincher rims, especially when used by heavier riders, can build up enough heat during prolonged braking to melt the epoxy resin which holds the fibres together.
 Use in the UK isn’t generally an issue but the prolonged descents found in the Alps and Pyrenees can cause problems for carbon clincher rims of any brand.

 Rims with an offset spoke pattern are becoming more prevalent.
 The ever increasing number of gears available on a modern cassette has meant the amount of ‘dishing’ (offset) to compensate a wheel needs to allow for wider cassettes has increased in recent years.
 In turn, this has led to greater inequality in the spoke tensions between drive and non-drive sides of the wheels.
 This has the effect of only half the spokes doing most of the work.

 If the rim has an offset spoke line, the spoke tensions are more equal and the load on each spoke is shared more widely.
 In turn, this increases wheel stiffness and can allow for lower spoke counts or lighter rims without losing wheel reliability.
-Kinlin and Ryde (among others) offer this for rear wheels (and disc brake wheels) and we are specifying all our rear carbon rims to be built this way.
+Kinlin and Ryde (among others) offer this for rear wheels (and disc brake wheels) and we are specifying all our rear carbon rims to be built this way where possible.

 Is there a downside?
 I don’t think so.
 Rims can appear a bit odd if you look closely but that is about it.